aws-samples/amazon-dynamodb-labs/content/modernizer/06-data-movement/etl-03.en.md

 chapter: false
 ---

+::alert[Given the undeterministic nature of LLMs the steps below could be executed in a different order.
+Some of our workshop participants have got the creation of the views first followed by the creation of the DynamoDB tables, some others have got the creation of the DynamoDB tables first.
+Just follow your own environment and use the instructions here as a reference.]{type="info"}

 ## Building Your NoSQL Database Structure

 Now that you have MySQL views showing how your data will look in DynamoDB format, it's time to create the actual DynamoDB tables that will store your migrated data.
 Think of this as building the containers that will hold your transformed data.